In a hurry? Check out SurveyJunkie. Why? Because you can earn up to $150 if you take one of their surveys.

 Little Things That Adds Up

 - Did you know that you can get paid to give your opinion about products you’re already using?
+Perfect for anyone who is unemployed, full-time employees, or part-time employees.
 If you live in the US or Canada, SurveyJunkie is for you!
 SurveyJunkie is one of the few legit paid survey companies out there (great ratings with the BBB).

 - Vindale is another legit survey paying company based in New York.
 I like that that they reward their members with straight up cash (via Paypal or check).
 They also have surveys that pay out up to $100.
-It really is easy money!
+It really is easy money, especially if you’re struggling to get by at the grocery store while making minimum wage.

 I love hearing stories of people (especially moms) that manage to find few minutes to fill few surveys while the kids nap, clothes are in the drier or the food is in the oven.
 It adds up folks!
-It really does.
+It can even replace the need to find part-time work when saving money or handling out-of-pocket expenses.
 If you manage to make it a daily habit of filling a few of the surveys, you can end up making an extra few hundred (or thousands!) of dollars every month!
 You are probably sharing your opinion on social media with your friends anyway.
 You might as well get paid for it!

 Hint: Nothing is stopping you from joining all four!
-Opinion City, Toluna, SurveyJunkie, and Vindale.
+Nielson, Pinecone Research, SurveyJunkie, and Vindale.
+You can do all of these while holding a full-time job.

 - I’m a big fan of Ebates.
 It’s a great way to find coupon codes and earn cashback on every purchase you make online!
 Since I started shopping online, I made over $62,430 cash back from them, so I dare anyone who says it’s scam or it doesn’t work.
 You can join here.
-In addition to my review, I also wrote few more articles about Ebates here and here – this last article includes a screenshot of my cash back if you’re a doubter who think it’s a scam.
+In addition to my review, I also wrote few more articles about Ebates here and here – this last article includes a screenshot of my cash back if you’re a doubter who thinks it’s a scam.
+You can get a one-time bonus for signing up and regular coupons to apply to your sales.

-- SwagBucks is another alternative to Ebates that I really like.
-In a similar way, you earn when you spend online at certain retailers, many of which you are probably already using (but not getting rewards on).
-SwagBucks allows payouts in both gift cards and PayPal, making it a great way to actually get usable cash back.
+- SwagBucks allows coupons and also allows payouts in both gift cards and PayPal, making it a great way to actually get usable cash back bonuses.
 You can learn more about my favorite Ebates alternatives here.

 - Amazon Subscribe and Save.
 Take a look at your typical monthly bills.
 Are there consumables that you regularly purchase?
-Think toilet paper, dish soap, coffee, etc..
+Think toilet paper, paper towels, dish soap, coffee, etc..
 If so, signing up for an Amazon subscription here can save you 5-20% on that order per month!
 You can also set it for longer periods of time (every 3 months, etc..).
-This can also be a good reminder to change out certain things like water filters, etc..
+This can also be a good reminder to change out certain things like water filters, etc. while conveniently linking it to your credit card.

 Reduce Your Bills